zbirenbaum/copilot.lua/README.md

 ```

 They can also be added runtime, using the command `:Copilot workspace add [folderpath]` where `[folderpath]` is the workspace folder.

+### root_dir

+This allows changing the function that gets the root folder, the default looks for a parent folder that contains the folder `.git`.
+If none is found, it will use the current working directory.

 ## Commands